 Help me share some love, and know how much I love you, too.

-CHALLENGE – Lauree and I are asking you, the Pretty by Post community, to join together & send out 300 Simply Leap Spring Hearts.
+CHALLENGE – Lauree and I are asking you, the Pretty by Post® community, to join together and send out 300 Simply Leap Spring Hearts.
 Let’s send yellow hearts in the spirit of friendship.

 As Chief Hugger at Simply Leap, she coaches professionals who don’t hate their jobs but don’t love them either to figure out what they want to do next.
 She also speaks, writes and consults for larger organizations such as IBM, the U.S. Department of Health & Human Services, and the Girl Scouts of the USA.
-Her memoir, I’m scared & doing it anyway, is available on Amazon/Kindle.
+Her memoir, Simply Leap: Seven Lessons on Facing Fear and Enjoying the Crap out of Your Life, is available on Amazon/Kindle.